Roger Edgeworth: Early life

-Roger Edgeworth, D.D. (died 1560) was an English Roman Catholic theologian.
-Edgeworth was born at Holt Castle, the seat of Sir William Stanley, brother to the Earl of Derby, situate on the banks of the Dee, in the county of Denbigh, but within the diocese of Chester.
-He became a student in the University of Oxford about 1503, proceeded B.A. in 1507, and was elected a fellow of Oriel College 8 November 1508 on the foundation of Bishop Smyth, being the first holder of that fellowship.
-He was not actually admitted to the fellowship till 11 June 1510, and he resigned it on 15 March 1518.
+Edgeworth was born c.
+1488 at Holt Castle, situated on the banks of the Dee, in what became the county of Denbighshire, Wales, and the Diocese of Chester.
+He was one of the first pupils at a grammar school founded in 1501 in Banbury, attached to St John's Hospital, before becoming a student in the University of Oxford c.
+1503.
+He graduated with a B.A. on 16 January 1508, and was elected a fellow of Oriel College 8 November 1508 with the support of Bishop William Smyth, who founded the fellowship.
+Edgeworth was admitted to the fellowship on 11 June 1510.